 To contact our CNS team call 01252 729421 or email [email protected]

-Our Hospice Care at Home nursing team is led by Registered Nurses with specialist palliative care experience and supported by Health Care Assistants.
+Our Hospice Care at Home nursing team is led by registered nurses with specialist palliative care experience and supported by health care asistants.
 They work closely with GPs, district nurses, and community and hospital palliative care teams, as well as with other healthcare professionals.
-With their help, patients are able to spend their last days at home or in their care home, instead of in hospital or at the Hospice.
+With their help, patients are able to spend their last days at home or in their care home, instead of in hospital or on our In-Patient Unit.

-Our Living Well service is supported by Doctors, Sisters, Registered Nurses and Health Care Assistants across our two sites in sessions at both the Hospice (including Day Hospice) and the Beacon Centre.
+Our Living Well service is supported by doctors, sisters, registered nurses and health care assistants, who support patients in their own homes (or care homes) and across our two sites in sessions at the Beacon Centre.